Automating-GIS-processes/Lesson-2-Geo-DataFrames/Lesson/pandas-geopandas.md

 that looks like a typical table with rows and columns (+ indices and column names), where columns can contain data of different data types.
 Thus, it reminds a little bit of how data is stored e.g. in Excel or in R that also uses a concept of dataframe.

 Pandas takes advantage of **numpy** -module which runs under the hood, thus it is fast and powerful and can handle efficiently even large datasets.
-Pandas, however, makes some of the features in numpy much easier and more intuitive to use, such as creating new empty columns and doing data selections.
+Pandas, however, is much feature-rich module and it also makes some of the same functionalities that numpy has much easier and more intuitive to use, such as creating new empty columns and doing data selections.
 Thus, it was useful to learn a little bit of how numpy works since many features included in pandas uses the same syntax as numpy.
 However, all numpy functions are not included in pandas, such as `np.linspace()` or `np.arange()`, hence it is really common to see that pandas and numpy -modules are both imported and used in a same Python script.

 Compared to numpy, pandas is also a more flexible and feature rich module (or framework) as it combines functionalities from other scientific Python -modules as well, such as [**scipy**]() and [**matplotlib**]()